cccbr/runningatower/content/docs/010-introduction/index.md

 The lead role in this is often called the tower captain although other titles are sometimes used e.g. ringing master.

-It is provided as advice and guidance for the tower captain or potential tower captain, but is also intended as a guide for ringers more generally.
+It is provided as advice and guidance for the tower captain or potential tower captain, whilst also acting as a guide for ringers generally.

 ## Scope